OussamaOuldRouis/train-occupancy-analysis/README.md

 - Model implementation and evaluation
 - Visualization of results
 - Forecasting and prediction

-## Contributing
-Feel free to submit issues and enhancement requests.

-## License
-This project is part of a Time Series Analysis course assignment.

 ## Contact
 For any questions or suggestions, please open an issue in the repository.